lanl/Trees/README.md

-itrees        -- 0                    -- Flag for trees, 0 if no trees, 1 if generalized treefile, 2 if specific treefile w/ locations randomized to fill the domain, 3 if specific treefile w/ random locations using base area to fill the domain ntspecies     -- 1                    -- Number of tree species tfuelbins     -- 1                    -- Number of size bins to distribute canopy fuels (foliage, branches, etc) treefile      -- ‘ ‘                  -- Name of treefile with the additional information to be read istem         -- 0                    -- Adds tree stems and bark to fuel arrays, DO NOT USE!!!! ndatax        -- nx*dx                -- Size of dataset domain in x direction (m) ndatay        -- ny*dx                -- Size of dataset domain in y direction (m)
+itrees        -- 0                    -- Flag for trees, 0 if no trees, 1 if generalized treefile, 2 if specific treefile w/ locations randomized to fill the domain, 3 if specific treefile w/ random locations using base area to fill the domain ntspecies     -- 1                    -- Number of tree species tfuelbins     -- 1                    -- Number of size bins to distribute canopy fuels (foliage, branches, etc) treefile      -- Required if itrees>0 -- Name of treefile with the additional information to be read istem         -- 0                    -- Adds tree stems and bark to fuel arrays, DO NOT USE!!!! ndatax        -- nx*dx                -- Size of dataset domain in x direction (m) ndatay        -- ny*dx                -- Size of dataset domain in y direction (m)